 The first variant of \methodours{}, which we call \methodreinforce{}, uses the score function policy gradient estimator, also known as the likelihood ratio method or REINFORCE \citep{williams1992simple,mohamed2020monte}:

-where the expectation is taken over denoising trajectories generated by the current policy $p_\theta$.
+where the expectation is taken over denoising trajectories generated by the current parameters $\theta$.

-This estimator is unbiased.
-However, it only allows for one step of optimization per round of data collection, as the gradients must be estimated using data from the current policy.
+However, this estimator only allows for one step of optimization per round of data collection, as the gradient must be computed using data generated by the current parameters.
 To perform multiple steps of optimization, we may use an importance sampling estimator \citep{kakade2002approximately}:

-where $\theta_\text{old}$ are the parameters used to collect the data, and the expectation is taken over denoising trajectories generated by the corresponding policy $p_{\theta_\text{old}}$.
-This estimator also becomes inaccurate if $p_\theta$ deviates too far from $p_{\theta_\text{old}}$, which can be addressed using trust regions \citep{schulman2015trpo} to constrain the size of the update.
-In practice, we implement the trust region by clipping the importance weights, as introduced in proximal policy optimization \citep{schulman2017ppo}.
-We call this variant \methodppo{}.
+where the expectation is taken over denoising trajectories generated by the parameters $\theta_\text{old}$.
+This estimator becomes inaccurate if $p_\theta$ deviates too far from $p_{\theta_\text{old}}$, which can be addressed using trust regions \citep{schulman2015trpo} to constrain the size of the update.
+In practice, we implement the trust region via clipping, as in proximal policy optimization \citep{schulman2017ppo}.